sleepypioneer/coffee-quality/README.md

 Predicting quality before roasting could be useful for farmers who often don't have the means to cup their own coffee or for buyers looking to narrow down the selection of coffee they are tasting based on a range of scores (ie only tasting coffees predicted to be over 90 points or between 85 - 90)

-This project focuses on predicting the total score, however it could also be interesting to look at the individual scores to predict for example a coffee's sweetness or aroma score and potentially offer recommendations on coffees based on a user's preference.
+This project focuses on a classification problem, predicting if a coffee samples total cup score is above 85, however it could also be interesting to look at the individual scores to predict for example a coffee's sweetness or aroma score and potentially offer recommendations on coffees based on a user's preference.

 ## Navigating the project repository 🗂️